amir0ff/smarthaus/README.md

 5. 👍 ****Simple****: No need for external MQTT broker configurations

 # Installation
-**Step One:**

-Upload one of the required Arduino example sketches that are available in the 'embedded/sketches/' directory of this project.
+1. Upload one of the required Arduino example sketches that are available in the 'embedded/sketches/' directory of this project.
 Please refer to the [Embeded API](https://github.com/ameer157/smarthaus#embedded-api) docs section.

-**Step Two:**

-Set up the system on a Raspberry Pi.
-Please refer to [this](https://medium.com/@ameer157/the-most-robust-and-secure-home-automation-system-6d0ddbb39f29) that's published on Medium.
+2. Set up the system on a Raspberry Pi.
+Please refer to [this](https://medium.com/@ameer157/the-most-robust-and-secure-home-automation-system-6d0ddbb39f29) tutorial.

 # 📄Client API: